oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Pages/Profile/styles.md

 The `PlaceholderKeyframes` constant is a keyframe animation that is used to animate the loading animation in `LoadingBalance`.
 It animates the background of the component to create a loading effect.

-This code is part of the larger Alephium web application and is responsible for displaying the user's balance.
+This code is part of the larger Oxygenium web application and is responsible for displaying the user's balance.
 The `Balance` component is rendered with the user's balance once it is fetched from the server.
 If the balance has not yet been fetched, the `LoadingBalance` component is rendered instead.
 This provides a visual cue to the user that the balance is being loaded.

-Here is an example of how these components might be used in the larger Alephium web application:
+Here is an example of how these components might be used in the larger Oxygenium web application:

 ```
 import { BalanceContainer, Balance, LoadingBalance } from 'oxygenium-web3'